 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.

 The submission of comments and replies which continue the discussion of scientific papers beyond the limits of immediate interactive discussion is encouraged.
-Such peer-reviewed comments undergo the same process of peer review and publication as described above: after publication and discussion in ESDD, they may also be published in ESD if sufficiently substantial.
+Such peer-reviewed comments undergo the same process of peer review and publication as described above: after appearance and discussion in ESDD, they may also be published in ESD if sufficiently substantial.

-Short comments (SCs) can be posted by any registered member of the scientific community (free online registration).
-Such comments are attributed, i.e. published under the name of the commentator.
+- Community comments (CCs) can be posted by any registered member of the scientific community (free online registration).
+Such comments are attributed, i.e. posted under the name of the commentator.

-Referee comments (RCs) can only be posted by the referees involved in the peer review of the discussion paper.
+- Referee comments (RCs) can only be posted by the referees involved in the peer review of the manuscript in discussion.
 They can be anonymous or attributed (according to the referee's preference).

-Editor comments (ECs) can only be posted by the editor of the discussion paper.
+- Editor comments (ECs) can only be posted by the editor of the manuscript in discussion.

-Author comments (ACs) can only be posted by the contact author of the discussion paper on behalf of all co-authors.
+- Author comments (ACs) can only be posted by the contact author of the manuscript in discussion on behalf of all co-authors.
 Co-authors can post CCs but not ACs.

-The referees are asked to publish one or more referee comments, and every registered member of the scientific community may publish short comments as defined above.
-The authors of the discussion paper have the option (but no obligation) to reply by publishing their own short comments individually, or by posting author comments collectively on behalf of all co-authors.
-The authors of a discussion paper are automatically informed via email about the publication of comments in the interactive public discussion of their paper.
-Publication alert services will also be available to other members of the scientific community.
-The publication of interactive comments is supervised by the editors, who have the option of censoring comments that are not of substantial nature or of direct relevance to the issues raised in the discussion paper or which contain personal insults.
-Authors are advised to follow the discussion of their paper and to notify the Copernicus Publications Editorial Support and the handling editor in case of abusive comments.
-The ESD editorial board reserves the right to exclude abusive commentators.
+The referees are asked to post one or more referee comments, and every registered member of the scientific community may post short comments as defined above.
+The authors of the manuscript in discussion have the option (but no obligation) to reply by posting their own short comments individually, or by posting author comments collectively on behalf of all co-authors.
+The authors of a manuscript in discussion are automatically informed via email about the appearance of comments in the interactive public discussion.
+Alert services will also be available to other members of the scientific community.
+The interactive discussion is supervised but not actively moderated by the editors, who have the option of censoring comments that are not of substantial nature or of direct relevance to the issues raised in the manuscript in discussion or which contain personal insults.
+Authors are advised to follow the discussion of their preprint and to notify the Copernicus Publications Editorial Support and the handling editor in case of abusive comments.
+The ESD editorial board reserves the right to exclude abusive commentators.Phase 2: final response

 After the open discussion, no more short comments and referee comments can be accepted.
-However, the contact author and the editor of the discussion paper have the opportunity to publish final author comments and editor comments, respectively.
+However, the contact author and the editor of the manuscript in discussion have the opportunity to post final author comments and editor comments, respectively.
 The final response phase is generally limited to 4 weeks (can be extended to 8 weeks) and automatically terminated upon upload of at least one author comment, although further author and editor comments can be posted, if appropriate.
-Before submitting a revised version of their manuscript for publication in ESD (second stage of publication), the authors should have answered the referee comments and relevant short comments cumulatively or individually in one or more author comments.
-The author comments should be structured in a clear and easy-to-follow sequence: (1) comments from referees/public, (2) author's response, and (3) author's changes in manuscript.
-Regarding author's changes, a marked-up manuscript version (track changes in Word, latexdiff in LaTeX) converted into a *.pdf must be submitted, uploaded as a supplement to the author comment.
+The authors are supposed to answer the referee comments and relevant short comments cumulatively or individually in one or more author comments.
+Based on the response, the editor either directly accepts/rejects the manuscript for final publication in ESD or asks the authors for further revisions.